Sector Signals

 How GX-ETS Phase 2 Ripples Down to Mid-Tier Suppliers

-Internal Carbon Pricing: How Manufacturers Can Embed Carbon Costs in Business Decisions
+Internal Carbon Pricing: Embedding Carbon Costs in Business

 The J-Credit Scheme allows manufacturers to convert CO2 reductions from energy-efficient equipment installation, renewable energy use, and forest management into certified credits, which can then be applied to GX-ETS compliance or Scope 2 reduction.
 This article covers the most useful methodologies for manufacturers and key practical considerations in the application process.